Esri/arcade-expressions/calculation/UpdateParentFeature.md

 ## Expression Template

-This Arcade expression will return the a value from an intersected feature
+This Arcade expression will return the a value from an intersected feature.
+An example with using this rule is included in the UpdateParentFeature.zip

 ```js
 // This rule will update an attribute in the parent feature